What is a Subdivision Clearance?

 Bonding of Subdivisional Works

-All bond requests are to be submitted on the City's Subdivision Bond Application with original signature.
+All bond requests are to be submitted on the City's Subdivision Bond Application with an original signature.

-The bonding of subdivision works should be submitted and approved by, and paid to the City, prior to the lodgement of the Application for Subdivision Clearance.
+The bonding of subdivision works should be submitted to the City, prior to the lodgement of the Application for Subdivision Clearance.

 The City will not accept the bonding of any subdivisional works (including battleaxe legs, retaining walls, revegetation, fencing, etc) on privately owned land.